veertuinc/anklet/README.md

 1. [Set up the Handler Plugin.](./plugins/handlers/github/README.md)
 1. Run the binary on the host that has the [Anka CLI installed](https://docs.veertu.com/anka/anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package/) (Anka is not needed if just running an Anklet Receiver).
     - You can run `anklet` with `LOG_LEVEL=DEBUG` to see more verbose output.
-1. To stop, send an interrupt or ctrl+c.
+1. To stop, send an interrupt signal or ctrl+c.
 It will attempt a graceful shut down of plugins, sending unfinished jobs back to the queue or waiting until the job is done to prevent orphans.

 It is also possible to use ENVs for several of the items in the config.
 They override anything set in the yml.
 Here is a list of ENVs that you can use: